-New PGCE students in 2021 will need to apply to their national Student Finance office.
+New PGCE students in 2023 will need to apply to their national Student Finance office.
 There are separate offices depending on whether you live in England, Scotland, Wales, or Northern Ireland.
 Details are available at www.gov.uk/student-finance where you can also apply online or download the application (PN1).
-You should apply early – around March 2021 is the earliest for September starters – in order to be sure that you receive your funding at the start of the academic year.
-We often advise PGCE students to apply on paper, as each year we often see teething problems with the online application system for PGCE funding.
+You should apply early – around March 2023 is the earliest for September starters – in order to be sure that you receive your funding at the start of the academic year.
+We often advise PGCE students to apply on paper, as we sometimes see students who have problems with the online student finance application system for PGCE funding.

 In order to be generally eligible for Student Finance funding you need to: